danfromdursley-spec/danfromdursley-spec/README.md

 Evidence packs for grant, finance, and board conversations.

 - Realistic revenue plans: **capacity-capped, assumption-audited**
-- Answers “**What does this actually look like in cash & risk?**” rather than hockey-sticks
+- Answers **“What does this actually look like in cash & risk?”** rather than hockey-sticks
-- Tuned for
+- Tuned for:
   - grant applications (clear linkage from assumptions → outputs)
   - explorer decks & council briefings (stress-test scenarios, not just one line)

 ---